 The Nitro mesh kit might be more popular than the Surge Mesh kit due to its lower price, but if you want a more professional looking rack, together with bigger Snare pad and kick pedal, the Alesis Surge Mesh kit is a better option than the Nitro Mesh kit.

 In case you are more of a Roland fan, you might want to consider the Roland TD-1DMK.
-This kit is slightly more expensive than the Surge Mesh Kit, offering the same number of drum and cymbal pads, made of dual-zone mesh heads.
+This drum kit is slightly more expensive than the Surge Mesh Kit, offering the same number of drum and cymbal pads, made of dual-zone mesh heads.

 It provides a realistic drum pad response and hi-hat feel that you can easily adjust in the sound module to further match your desire.
-However, compared to the Alesis Surge Mesh Kit, the TD-1DMK offers fewer built-in sounds, kits, presets, and play-along songs.
+However, compared to the Alesis Surge Mesh Kit, the TD-1DMK offers fewer built-in sounds, drum kits, presets, and play-along songs.

-While the sound module is limited compared to higher-end kits, the Alesis Surge Mesh kit is no doubt one of the best kits that you can buy for around $500.
+While the sound module is limited compared to higher-end electronic drum kits, the Alesis Surge Mesh kit is no doubt one of the best kits that you can buy for around $500.
 It is perfect for almost all drummers of all levels, from amateur/intermediate drummers to starting professionals.